-In the course of their work RTLB make a difference for students, teachers, schools and whānau/parents.
+In the course of their work RTLB work to make a positive difference for students, teachers, schools and whānau/parents.
 Outcomes data collected at case, cluster and national level provides evidence of the positive impact of RTLB work.

-Having a big picture view of the outcomes of RTLB work helps clusters make wise choices about how best to support teachers and learners and helps inform future practice.
+Having a big picture view of the outcomes of RTLB work helps clusters make wise choices about how best to support teachers and learners.

 A nationally consistent outcomes framework enables RTLB to use credible and useful data when reporting to whānau/parents, families, teachers, schools, clusters, the Ministry of Education and other relevant stakeholders.